briandragon/wanderbud/README.md

 # wanderbud
-Eight ball style travel recommender - shake it and receive your next destination
+Eight ball style travel recommender - shake it and receive your next destination.
+Recommender.